 Inside the body, inflammation can be your friend -- or wreak havoc with your health.
 On the friendly side, inflammation helps your immune system defend your body against disease-causing bacteria, viruses, and other foreign invaders that would otherwise make you sick.

 The not-so-friendly part is when inflammation occurs without cause -- in other words, when your body isn't under attack from foreign invaders.
 When an overactive inflammatory response happens, it can become damaging.
-Autoimmune diseases like arthritis are one example.
+Autoimmune diseases like rheumatoid arthritis are one example.
 Also, diabetes, heart disease, cancer, and Alzheimer's disease have all been linked to long-term (chronic) inflammation.

 So what can you do about inflammation?
 Eat a healthy diet, for one thing.
 Research is finding that diet can play an important part in reducing inflammation.
 Certain vitamins in particular may help control inflammatory processes in the body.

 Which vitamins have the most anti-inflammatory potential?
 Here's what the research has to say.

 Vitamin A is commonly found in whole milk, liver, and some fortified foods.
 Beta-carotene is a provitamin found in carrots and many colorful vegetables that can be converted to vitamin A in the body.
 Vitamin A is an antioxidant.
-That means it protects against harmful substances in your body called free radicals, which can damage DNA and lead to cancer and other diseases.
+That means it can help protect against harmful substances in your body called free radicals, which can damage DNA and lead to cancer and other diseases.
 Vitamin A also has anti-inflammatory effects.

 - A lack of enough vitamin A has been linked to inflammation in the intestines, lungs, and skin.

 - Taking vitamin A supplements could help reduce the vitamin A deficiency found in conditions like inflammatory bowel disease, acne, and lung disease.

 This member of the B vitamin family is plentiful in foods like beef, turkey, vegetables, and fish.
 Because vitamin B6 is water-soluble, the body is constantly ridding itself of it, so you need to restock it daily through diet.

 - Not getting enough vitamin B6 may increase the risk for heart disease.
 Studies have found that people who lack enough of this vitamin have high levels of C-reactive protein (CRP), a marker of inflammation that has been linked to heart disease.